timmalich/cheatSheet/CheatSheet.md

 df -hT
 # CRITICAL REDUCE SIZE OF LV
 # asks if unmount is required. reduces the lv space by 80GB
-lvresize -r -L-80G /dev/mapper/vgdata-lvsrv_db2_backup
+# if unmount is requried check if a process uses smth. in the filesystem with:
-# if unmount is required, check if a process uses smth. in the filesystem
+# lsof +D /srv/db2/backup/
-lsof +D /srv/db2/backup/
+lvresize -r -L-250G /dev/mapper/vgdata-lvsrv_db2_temp1
 # create lv with size 10G
 lvcreate -n lvsrv_postgresql -L 10G vgdata
 # create lv which uses 100% of available free space